ticketeer/docs/src/errors.md

 ::: info `Request Timeout`

 Discord is taking too long to respond to a request.
-This could be due to an [outage](https://discordstatus.com/).
+This could be due to a [Discord outage](https://discordstatus.com/).

 :::